+In the southern Warrego River and its associated wetlands, the Commonwealth aim to manage water in a way that keeps more of it in ecologically significant wetlands for longer.
 In the modern world, the degradation and loss of wetland habitat is a real issue so striving to protect what we have left is crucial.
 The recurring presence of international migratory waterbirds is a sign that current water management is hitting environmental targets that not only wildlife, but us people get to enjoy.
 Click here for more on Flow-MER Managing water for the environment is a collective and collaborative effort, working in partnership with communities, private landholders, scientists and government agencies - these contributions are gratefully acknowledged.
 We acknowledge the Traditional Owners of the land on which we live, work and play.
 We also pay our respects to Elders past, present and emerging.